Programming-0101/TheBook/Teach/ReadMe.md

 ## Topic B

-The focus of this second part is to show how classes act as templates for creating objects.
+> The focus of this second part is to show how classes act as templates for creating objects.
 This topic limits itself to showing a) how to create (instantiate) objects using classes and b) how classes can be used to describe what an object "looks like".

-### Introduction

 The purpose of this topic is to show how classes don’t just "contain" methods: Classes act as templates for defining complex types of information (objects).
 In fact, a class can almost be thought of as a "mini-program", because a class brings together the two key elements of every program: Instructions and Information.
 With classes, we can create objects that do what we want them to.